MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-cloud-hybrid-search-for-sharepoint.md

  **Previews** - When a user hovers over a search result that comes from Microsoft 365, info about the content as well as a preview of the content is displayed.
 Information about the content from search results that come from on-premises is displayed automatically, but you have to set up display of previews for this content.
 Plan an Office Web Apps Server farm and configure SharePoint Server 2013 to use Office Web Apps Server.
 Learn how in [Show results from Microsoft 365 in on-premises SharePoint with cloud hybrid search](show-results-from-office-365-in-on-premises-sharepoint-with-cloud-hybrid-search.md).

- **Custom security trimming** - SharePoint Online in Microsoft 365 doesn't support custom security trimming.
+ **Custom security trimming** - SharePoint in Microsoft 365 doesn't support custom security trimming.

 ### Which search features do you need?
 <a name="BKMK_SearchFeatures"> </a>

 Some of the search features you might be familiar with from SharePoint Server work differently with cloud hybrid search.
 Plan to inform your users about the differences.

  **Best bets** - Best bets is a SharePoint Server 2010 feature.
-Use query rules in SharePoint Online in Microsoft 365 instead.
+Use query rules in SharePoint in Microsoft 365 instead.

  **Custom search scopes** - Custom search scopes is a SharePoint Server 2010 feature.
-Use result sources in SharePoint Online in Microsoft 365 instead.
+Use result sources in SharePoint in Microsoft 365 instead.

  **Promotion/demotion of search results** - Promotion/demotion of search results is a SharePoint Server 2010 feature.
-Use result sources in SharePoint Online in Microsoft 365 instead.
+Use result sources in SharePoint in Microsoft 365 instead.

  **Removal of on-premises search results** - In Central Administration in SharePoint Server you can select a Search service application and use the option "Index reset" to remove all items from the search index.
 Don't use this option for a cloud Search service application, the option deletes the crawl history from the crawl databases, but doesn't remove on-premises items from the Microsoft 365 index because there is no direct communication between the cloud Search service application in SharePoint Server and the search index in Office 365.
 These on-premises items become orphans in the Microsoft 365 index.
 If you want to remove all on-premises metadata from the Microsoft 365 search index, remove all the on-premises content sources.
 Any on-premises items left in the Microsoft 365 search index after the process has completed, are orphan items.

 Some of the search features you might be familiar with from SharePoint Server aren't available with cloud hybrid search.
 Plan to inform your users.

- **Multi-tenancy on SharePoint Server 2013 or SharePoint Server 2016 farm** - A SharePoint Server 2013 orSharePoint Server 2016 farm can only attach to one tenant in SharePoint Online in Microsoft 365, therefore SharePoint Online can't preserve the tenant isolation of a multi-tenant SharePoint Server 2013 or SharePoint Server 2016 farm.
+ **Multi-tenancy on SharePoint Server 2013 or SharePoint Server 2016 farm** - A SharePoint Server 2013 orSharePoint Server 2016 farm can only attach to one tenant in SharePoint in Microsoft 365, therefore SharePoint can't preserve the tenant isolation of a multi-tenant SharePoint Server 2013 or SharePoint Server 2016 farm.

- **Custom entity extraction** - Custom entity extraction isn't available with cloud hybrid search because SharePoint Online in Microsoft 365 doesn't support custom entity extraction.
+ **Custom entity extraction** - Custom entity extraction isn't available with cloud hybrid search because SharePoint in Microsoft 365 doesn't support custom entity extraction.

- **Content enrichment web service** - The content enrichment web service call-out is not available with cloud hybrid search because SharePoint Online in Microsoft 365 doesn't support custom entity extraction.
+ **Content enrichment web service** - The content enrichment web service call-out is not available with cloud hybrid search because SharePoint in Microsoft 365 doesn't support custom entity extraction.

- **Thesaurus** - Thesauruses aren't available with cloud hybrid search because SharePoint Online in Microsoft 365 doesn't support thesauruses.
+ **Thesaurus** - Thesauruses aren't available with cloud hybrid search because SharePoint in Microsoft 365 doesn't support thesauruses.

 ## <a name="BKMK_Plan_search_architecture"> </a>Plan your search architecture in SharePoint Server for cloud hybrid search